logicalclocks/feature-store-api/docs/hopsworksai/aws/restrictive_permissions.md

 [Creating a Role for an AWS Service (Console)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html).
 Take note of the ARN of the role you just created.

-You will need to add permissions to the instance profile to give access to the S3 bucket where hopsworks will store its data.
+You will need to add permissions to the instance profile to give access to the S3 bucket where Hopsworks will store its data.
 For more details about these permissions check [our guide here](../getting_started/#step-2-creating-instance-profile).
 Check [bellow](#limiting-the-instance-profile-permissions) for more information on restricting the permissions given the instance profile.

 ### Step 3: Set permissions of the cross-account role